campisano/terraform_google_module/README.md

 save the key in a local folder e.g. ~/.gcp/my-project-key.json
 ```

+* Choose a O.S. image to use in your VPSs.
+A list is available [here](https://console.cloud.google.com/compute/images).
+In this example we will use `debian-cloud/debian-10`.

 * An SSH Key Pair to have access to the VPS.
 To create a new keypair, do the following:

 ```